 There was an SEO blogger a while back who said that his ranking for a keyword temporarily increased after he told all his blog followers to search for the keyword and click on his result.
-The ranking increase is based on the concept that CTR from the SERP’s is one of the general ranking factors.
+The ranking increase is based on the concept that CTR from the SERPs is one of the general ranking factors.
 If lots of people click your result, then Google’s algorithm assumes that your result is better than the ones next to it, and ranks it higher.

-The general definition of a proxy
+The General Definition of a Proxy

 A proxy server fakes the signature of a personal computer.
 There are various use cases for using a proxy server.
-A few examples:

--The proxy user wants to access geo-targeted content
+-The proxy user wants to access Geo-targeted content

 -The user wants to stay anonymous

--The user wants to get around blocking mechanisms
+-The user wants to get around blocking mechanisms.

-What is a residential proxy?
+What is a Residential Proxy?

 Generally, you have to differentiate between two different proxy types:

 Residential Proxies are real residential IPs that are distributed to individuals by internet service providers (ISP).
 Each residential IP address is bound to a dedicated desktop or mobile device and contains information about the device’s ISP, location, and Network.